Dana-Farber-AIOS/pathml/docs/source/overview.rst

 Overview
 ========

-``PathML`` is a toolkit supporting each step in the computational pathology research workflow:
+``PathML`` is a toolkit supporting each step in the computational pathology research workflow.

-Whether you want to get started quickly with pre-built tools and tutorials, or if you want to mix-and-match components to design your own analysis pipelines, or if you want to dig into the code and write completely custom extensions and new features - ``PathML`` has something for you!

 .. image:: _static/images/schematic_design.jpg